Kappaccinoh/zut/README.md

             - and removed after one the game closes
             - table for that particular game_id is updated true and false when a message is sent
     - Update the GameTurn model if a correct answer is sent
+- (DONE) Competitive Mode
+    - Players Rotate and are against each other

 4. Future External Plans